isc-projects/stork/doc/install.rst

 ************

 Stork can be installed from pre-built packages or from sources.
 The following sections describe both methods.
-Unless there's a good reason to compile from sources, installing from native DEB or RPM packages is easier and faster.
+Unless there's a good reason to compile from sources, installing from native deb or RPM packages is easier and faster.

 .. _supported_systems:

 Supported Systems
 =================

-Currently Stork is being tested on the following systems:
+Stork is tested on the following systems:

 - Ubuntu 18.04 and 20.04
 - Fedora 31 and 32
 - CentOS 7
 - MacOS 10.15*

 Note that MacOS is not and will not be officially supported.
-Many developers in our team use Macs, so we're trying to keep Stork buildable on this platform.
+Many developers on ISC's team use Macs, so the goal is to keep Stork buildable on this platform.

-Stork server and agents are written in Go language.
-The server uses PostgreSQL database.
-In principle, the software could be run on any POSIX system that has Go compiler and PostgreSQL.
-It is likely the software can be built on many other modern systems, but for the time being our testing capabilities are modest.
-If your favourite OS is not on this list, please do try running Stork and report your findings.
+The Stork server and agents are written in the Go language; the server uses a PostgreSQL database.
+In principle, the software can be run on any POSIX system that has a Go compiler and PostgreSQL.
+It is likely the software can also be built on other modern systems, but for the time being ISC's testing capabilities are modest.
+We encourage users to try running Stork on other OSes not on this list and report their findings to ISC.

 Installation Prerequisites
 ==========================

 The ``Stork Agent`` does not require any specific dependencies to run.
 It can be run immediately after installation.

-Stork uses the `status-get` command to communicate with Kea, and therefore will only work with a version of Kea that supports `status-get`, which was introduced in Kea 1.7.3 and backported to 1.6.3.
+Stork uses the `status-get` command to communicate with Kea, and therefore only works with a version of Kea that supports `status-get`, which was introduced in Kea 1.7.3 and backported to 1.6.3.

 Stork requires the premium ``Host Commands (host_cmds)`` hook library to be loaded by the Kea instance to retrieve host reservations stored in an external database.
-Stork does work without the Host Commands hook library, but is not able to display host reservations.
+Stork does work without the Host Commands hook library, but will not be able to display host reservations.
 Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.